 (1).
-Indicator Title Number of departments assessed on compliance with financial management legislation.
-Definition Departments assessed on compliance with legislation.

-Source of data Departmental prescripts (Policies etc.)

-National and Provincial Instruction notes/policies/standard operating

-procedures.

-Journe of data Questionnaire Feedback

-Follow ups for previous audits

-AG Report

-Method of calculation / Number of departments assessed for compliance with the designated instruction

-Assessment notes/policies/standard operating procedures.

-Means of verification Assessment report on the departments that have been assessed.

-Continuous legislative changes that influence the current norms and standards

-Assumptions and the need for departments to incorporate the changes in their operational

-environment.

-Disaggregation of

-beneficiaries (where Not Applicable.

-applicable)

-Spatial Transformation Not Applicable.

-(where applicable) Tvot Applicable.

-Calculation type Non-accumulative.

-Reporting Cycle Quarterly

-Desired performance Improved financial management and control by ensuring implementation of

-Desired periormance instruction notes/policies/standard operating procedures.
+Indicator Title Number of departments assessed to minimise non-compliance with legislation.
+Definition Improved compliance with financial management prescripts by departments.
+Source of data National and Provincial Instruction notes/policies/standard operating procedures.
+Sourcing input for assessment from departments.
+Method of calculation / Assessment Number of departments assessed for compliance with the designated instruction notes/policies/standard operating procedures.
+Means of verification Assessment report on the departments assessed to minimise non-compliance with legislation Assumptions Continuous legislative changes that influence the current norms and standards and the need for departments to incorporate the changes in their operational environment.
+Disaggregation of beneficiaries (where applicable) Not Applicable.
+Spatial Transformation (where applicable) Not Applicable.
+Calculation type Non-accumulative Reporting Cycle Quarterly Desired performance Improved financial management and control by ensuring implementation of instruction notes/policies/standard operating procedures.
 Indicator responsibility Director: Norms and Standards

 (2).
-Indicator Title Number of public entities assessed on compliance with financial management (-) legislation.
-Definition Entities assessed on compliance with legislation.
-National and Provincial Instruction notes/policies/standard operating procedures.
+Indicator Title Number of public entities assessed to minimise non-compliance with legislation.
+Definition Improved compliance with financial management prescripts by entities.
+Source of data National and Provincial Instruction notes/policies/standard operating procedures.
 Sourcing input for assessment from entities.
-Source of data Questionnaire Feedback Follow ups for previous audits AG Report Method of calculation / Number of entities assessed for compliance with the designated instruction Assessment notes/policies/standard operating procedures.
-Means of verification Assessment report on the public entities assessed to minimise non-compliance wearis or verification with legislation.
+Method of calculation / Assessment Number of entities assessed for compliance with the designated instruction notes/policies/standard operating procedures.
+Means of verification Assessment report on the public entities assessed to minimise non-compliance with legislation.
 Assumptions Continuous legislative changes that influence the current norms and standards and the need for entities to incorporate the changes in their operational environment.

-Disaggregation of

-beneficiaries (where Not Applicable.

-applicable)

-Spatial Transformation Not Applicable.

-(where applicable) тиот друпсавле.

-Calculation type Non-accumulative

-Reporting Cycle Quarterly

-Desired performance Improved financial management and control by ensuring implementation of

-Desired performance instruction notes/policies/standard operating procedures.
+Disaggregation of beneficiaries (where applicable) Not Applicable.
+Spatial Transformation (where applicable) Not Applicable.
+Calculation type Non-accumulative Reporting Cycle Quarterly Desired performance Improved financial management and control by ensuring implementation of instruction notes/policies/standard operating procedures.
 Indicator responsibility Director: Norms and Standards